News

 So who was the original Cassius Clay?
 The simple answer is that he was a prominent abolitionist politician in the mid-1800s.
 He served in the Kentucky House of Representatives and was appointed ...

 In the June 3, 1845, issue of Cassius Marcellus Clay’s The True American a diatribe, written by “a Whig” warned all slaveowners to be vigilant for periodicals criticizing slavery.
-He ...
+He wrote ...

 Muhammad Ali (56-5, 37 KOs); was born Cassius Clay on January 17, 1942, in Louisville, Kentucky, and rightfully earned the nickname “The Greatest”.
 During his prestigious career, there were ...